Lost Traffic Ticket in Idaho

 Currently, Idaho doesn't offer the option to search for lost traffic tickets online.
 Drivers looking to find a ticket must contact the courts handling their Idaho traffic citations.

-If you can't find your ID traffic ticket, the first step to locating your lost Idaho traffic ticket is to remember where you received the citation.
+If you can't find your ID traffic ticket, the first step to locating your lost ticket is to remember where you received the citation for your moving violation.
 Even if you're not sure about whether it's the kind of traffic ticket handled by the magistrate or district court, as long as you know where you got it, you have a starting point.

-Once you remember (or have an idea of) where you received the traffic ticket, you can visit the Idaho court website for that area, retrieve the court's contact information, and contact the court to have a clerk look up your traffic ticket information.
+Once you remember (or have an idea of) where you committed the traffic violation, you can visit the Idaho court website for that area, retrieve the court's contact information, and contact the court to have a clerk look up your traffic ticket information.

-NOTE: You want to retrieve your missing traffic citation information as soon as possible, in order to prevent missing your deadline to respond; however, it can take officers a few days to report traffic tickets to the courts.
-So, just because a certain court doesn't have your Idaho traffic ticket on file at the time you call, it doesn't necessarily mean your ticket is being handled by another court.
+NOTE: You want to retrieve your lost traffic ticket information as soon as possible, in order to prevent missing your deadline to respond; however, it can take officers a few days to report traffic violations to the courts.
+So, just because a certain court doesn't have your Idaho traffic ticket on file at the time you call, it doesn't necessarily mean your lost ticket is being handled by another court.
 Just to be safe, wait a day or two and contact the traffic court again.

-You can plead to your ID traffic ticket in one of two ways:
+You can plead to your ID traffic citation in one of two ways:

 - Not guilty.

 Pleading "guilty" means admitting you committed the traffic violation or offense.
 You'll pay the Idaho traffic ticket fine, court costs, and any other related fees, and incur any applicable penalties (such as point accumulation and increased auto insurance rates).

-Pleading "not guilty" means you contest the charges; you do not admit to committing the violation or offense and will fight the traffic ticket in court.
+Pleading "not guilty" means you contest the charges; you do not admit to committing the moving violation or offense and will fight the traffic citation in court.
 You'll gather testimonies, witnesses, and evidence (perhaps with the assistance of a traffic ticket lawyer) and make your case before a magistrate or district court judge.

 - Pay the fine.